alecthomas/assert/README.md

 # Go assertion library (fork of [stretchr/testify/require](https://github.com/stretchr/testify/tree/master/require))

-This is a fork of stretchr's assertion library that makes spotting differences in equality much easier.
+This is a fork of stretchr's assertion library that does two things:

+1. It makes spotting differences in equality much easier.
 It uses [repr](https://github.com/alecthomas/repr) and [diffmatchpatch](https://github.com/sergi/go-diff/diffmatchpatch) to display structural differences in colour.
+2. Aborts tests on first assertion failure (the same behaviour as `stretchr/testify/require`).

 ## Example